 9. Meshponder for long haul and subsea: Really meshes are unique to the metro space.
 Putting that aside, Infinera is suggesting that there will be great needs for improving the efficiency of even 200G and 400G routes.
 Even if we were to assume a critical mass of circuits beyond 100G, which we do not in any kind of foreseeable future, why did it appear that the issue of dealing with stranded capacity was not directly mentioned, which is a big problem with just 100G?

 10. Distorting rhetoric: The 500G capability “did not [shake] the industry.”
 Despite the need for 2.4T being what we called “a last-ditch” effort, Infinera is doubling down, and referring to it as coming out about a year later than it should have been – an interesting reverse psychology kind of trick.
 The notion of ten out of the top Fortune 100 companies are involved in heavy investment in cloud services does not negate that less than ten percent of the data centers are interfacing at 100G rates.
 Lastly, the idea that its technology “protects yourself against higher QAM rates” is just another suggestion that there are limitations with Infinera’s devices, and while the industry going in a big way beyond 16QAM is probably a stretch anytime soon, we would not be surprised if the supplier would automatically be eliminated from consideration by engineers who want to cover themselves in checking off that box of perceived requirements.

-Please find details on our latest reports, Clash of Metro 100G Optical Vendors with Shifting Network Paradigm and Clash of Optical Component Vendors & Technologies in Data Center Networks here.
-For our seven-day-a-week updates, please follow us here.
+Please consider our latest reports, Clash of Metro 100G Optical Vendors with Shifting Network Paradigm and Clash of Optical Component Vendors & Technologies in Data Center Networks.
+For more frequent updates, please follow us here.

 [written by Mark Lutkowitz]